Corporate Governance and Oversight Committee

 Claire became the Force Authorised Officer in 2014 and joined the Oversight Committee in March 2021.

 Claire Beck, Cambridgeshire Constabulary

 Claire joined Cambridgeshire Constabulary in June 1983 and worked in several roles during her career including Roads Policing, Operational Firearms, Learning & Development and Staff Officer to the Chief Officer Group and retired as a Sergeant in 2014.
-Following her retirement she has remained with Cambridgeshire Constabulary working as an Internal Quality Assurer & Workplace Assessor in the collaborated, Bedfordshire, Cambridgeshire and Hertfordshire Learning & Development Department.
-Claire is also a Special Sergeant supporting the training and development of Special Constables and active operational duties.
+Following her retirement she has remained with Cambridgeshire Constabulary working as an Internal Quality Assurer & Workplace Assessor in the collaborated, Bedfordshire, Cambridgeshire and Hertfordshire Operational Learning Department.
+Claire is also a Special Inspector supporting the training and development of Special Constables and is also operationally active.

 She has been an Authorised Officer since 2002 and became Force Authorised Officer in 2004.
 Claire was elected to the Committee of Management (now Oversight Committee) in 2010.

 Marie Gresswell joined Bedfordshire Police in 2004 from the private sector having been a Insurance Claims Underwriter for many years.
 Marie whilst still a student officer quickly moved to become a Detective Constable within the Criminal Investigation Department due to her proficiency to solve crimes.
 Having been promoted across the ranks, Marie has remained a career Detective and upon promotion to a Detective Chief Inspector in 2019 leads the Rape and Serious Sexual Offences Team and the Protecting Vulnerable Persons Team which encompass a high amount of risk.
 In January 2021 Marie was asked to take on the strategic lead around Victim Care for the force, which is sees as having a correlation with her work as Force Authorised Officer for Police Mutual.